darealshinji/vapoursynth-plugins/tcomb/readme.rst

 Description
 ===========

-TComb is a temporal comb filter (it reduces cross-luminance (rainbowing) and cross-chrominance (dot crawl) artifacts in static areas of the picture).
+TComb is a temporal comb filter (it reduces rainbowing and dot crawl artifacts in static areas of the picture).
 It will ONLY work with NTSC material, and WILL NOT work with telecined material where the rainbowing/dotcrawl was introduced prior to the telecine process!
 It must be used before ivtc or deinterlace.

 Usage